squizzi/dtr-batch-event-delete/README.md

-# Batch Delete Events Table in DTR
+# Batch Tools for DTR
 Tool for deleting the events table in batches to prevent performance bottlenecks.